Skip to main content

 Logging libraries provided in Spark images

-By default, the Conveyor Spark images package the Slf4j api and the Log4j2 as logging implementation.
+By default, the Conveyor Spark images package the SLF4J API and the Log4j2 as logging implementation.
 The easiest way to get started with logging is thus to use these 2 in your application.

 Log configuration